 This sudden shift to remote work has introduced new and profound issues for both employers and employees as the virus necessitated that organizations prioritize safety over preparedness.
 Research from the Society for Human Resource Management (SHRM) found:

 - 71% of employers struggled to adjust to remote work.

-- 65% of employers said maintaining employee morale has been a challenge.
+- 65% of employers said maintaining employee morale and well-being has been a challenge.

 - One-third faced difficulties with company culture.

 While this paints a grim picture, a preliminary study by research firm Valoir found that remote work had only a small negative impact (1–3%) on productivity during COVID-19, despite significant logistical challenges, including small workspaces, subpar home office equipment and insufficient child care for working parents.